jxh01753/nc-news/README.md

 This is the Northcoders News Front-End.
 It's a Reddit/Hacker News/Lobste.rs-like news aggregate site built using `React`.

-A live deployment can be accessed here - [https://nostalgic-kirch-6670c2.netlify.com/](https://nostalgic-kirch-6670c2.netlify.com/)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+A live deployment can be accessed here - [https://nostalgic-kirch-6670c2.netlify.com/](https://nostalgic-kirch-6670c2.netlify.com/)

+To post, you will need to login as a user.
+It is recommended to login as `jessjelly` with any password.

 ### Prerequisites